-Adam Sifre’s “Poppa’s Parrot” (NMW 2017)
+Adam Sifre’s “Papa’s Parrot” (NMW 2017)

 A long time passed.

 One night the brown man sat at his desk, listening to something that was not music on the small radio.
-The bird, Poppa’s bird, pulled a loose tail feather free with its sharp beak.
+The bird, Papa’s bird, pulled a loose tail feather free with its sharp beak.
 The feather was sunset red and orange.
 The bird held it in one claw.
 The brown man looked at the bird with curiosity.
 The bird did not drop the feather.
 Not this one.

 “Eighty-four days now without taking a fish.”